Charul00/Investor-Research-Agents-System/DECISIONS.md

 ## Hardest Part

 The hardest part was making tool orchestration feel dynamic and trustworthy.
-A naive implementation could call every tool for every query, but that fails the product requirement and increases latency.
+A naive implementation could call every tool for every query, but that fails the product workflow and increases latency.
 I solved this with a hybrid planner:

 - deterministic keyword/symbol rules for reliability;
 - OpenAI planner refinement for flexible natural language;